ryonakae/vscode-lm-proxy/README.md

 data: [DONE]
 ```

-#### POST /anthropic/messages/count_tokens or POST /anthropic/v1/messages/count_tokens
+#### POST /anthropic/messages/count_tokens

 Counts tokens for a message request.
 This is an Anthropic Count Tokens API compatible interface.
+Also available at `/anthropic/v1/messages/count_tokens`.

 ##### Request Parameters